Spring 2024 EL/R Project Offerings

 Description

-During the first semester, the students will develop a web-app to get data from Wi-Fi routers for a given smartphone.
-The data is then to be processed online to pass through an ML-model.
-While, there is a baseline ML-model, they should develop and improve the generalizability and accuracy of the localization algorithm (which would be almost similar to object detection problems).
+During this semester, the students will use the web-app to get data from Wi-Fi routers from a couple of smartphones.
+The data is then processed online to pass through an ML-model.
+While there is a baseline ML-model, they should develop and improve the generalizability and accuracy of the localization algorithm (which would be almost similar to object detection problems).
 The next stage of the project would be to develop quantifiable differential privacy for these learning models, by adding quantifiable noise to the input images.

 Choreographic Programming - Luke Ziarek and Andrew Hirsch